apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 To be sure that Xen tools or VMware Tools is installed, use one of the following techniques:

--  Create each Instance from a template that already has the tools installed;
+-  Create each Instance from a Template that already has the tools installed;
    or,

--  When registering a new template, the administrator or user can indicate whether tools are installed on the template.
+-  When registering a new Template, the administrator or user can indicate whether tools are installed on the Template.
 This can be done through the UI or using the updateTemplate API; or,

--  If a user deploys an Instance with a template that does not have Xen tools or VMware Tools, and later installs the tools on the Instance, then the user can inform CloudStack using the updateVirtualMachine API.
+-  If a user deploys an Instance with a Template that does not have Xen tools or VMware Tools, and later installs the tools on the Instance, then the user can inform CloudStack using the updateVirtualMachine API.
 After installing the tools and updating the